Yingdong-Hu/SFC/README.md

 ## Evaluation: Label Propagation
 The label propagation algorithm is based on the implementation of [Contrastive Random Walk (CRW)](https://github.com/ajabri/videowalk).
+The output of `test_vos.py` (predicted label maps) must be post-pocessed for evaluation.

 ### DAVIS
 To evaluate a model on the DAVIS task, clone [davis2017-evaluation](https://github.com/davisvideochallenge/davis2017-evaluation) repository.